xpdota/triggevent-site/pages/Automarkers.md

   - Sniper Cannon (P3 transition) automarkers
   - Monitor automark

-This page covers general setup and development of new automarks.
+This page covers general setup of automarks, as well as information on how to make new automarkers.

 ![Automarkers Config Panel](auto-marks.png)